-The programme’s infamous splits have included Natasha Kaplinsky and Brendan Cole who broke up with their respective partners shortly after winning the first series; Susanna Reid, who split from her long-term partner shortly after the series ended in 2013; Rachel Riley, who since now divorced her husband and got together with Strictly dance partner Pasha Kovalev; and Ben Cohen who broke up with his wife and now has a child with Kristina Rihanoff, who he partnered on the 2013 series – the Russian dancer also had a romance with dance partner, boxer Joe Calzaghe, following the 2009 series.
+The programme’s infamous splits have included Natasha Kaplinsky and Brendan Cole who broke up with their respective partners shortly after winning the first series; Susanna Reid, who split from her long-term partner shortly after the series ended in 2013; Rachel Riley, who divorced her husband and got together with Strictly dance partner Pasha Kovalev; and Ben Cohen who broke up with his wife and now has a child with Kristina Rihanoff, who he partnered on the 2013 series – the Russian dancer had also had a romance with dance partner, boxer Joe Calzaghe, following the 2009 series.

 Will Young’s dramatic exit

 When the TV contest veteran signed up to do Strictly in 2016, many thought he had a win in the bag.